lucian-ilie/SAGE2/README.md

 < inputReads > is the input file containing the reads in FASTA or FASTQ format.
 < correctedReads > is the file name that will contain the corrected reads.
-< genomeLength > is the approximate length of the DNA molecule in base pairs.
-	- if only parts of a genome were sequenced, then only the total length of those parts should be used (instead of the length of the total genome).
-	- a precise value is not necessary, an approximation will work well.
+< genomeLength > is the approximate length of the sampled genome in base pairs.
+If only parts of a genome were sequenced, then only the total length of those parts should be used (instead of the length of the total genome).
+A precise value is not necessary, an approximation will work well.

 SAGE2 can then be run with the corrected reads using the command: